The Sarbanes Oxley Act

 - provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of the company’s assets that could have a material effect on the financial statements.

-Steven B. Harris, PCAOB Member, in a presentation he gave in 2012 with title "Remarks on The Sarbanes-Oxley Act of 2002: Ten Years Later" said:
+Steven B. Harris, PCAOB Member, in a presentation with title "Remarks on The Sarbanes-Oxley Act of 2002: Ten Years Later", has said:

 "1.
 It restored investor confidence.